Pentecost 2018 and 2019

 Celebrations vary depending on what part of Germany you visit.
 It’s not uncommon to see areas of the country decorated in beautiful red flowers to signify the fire of the holy spirit, as well as birch branches, with birch often associated with both the planting of the Pentecost tree as well as the Pentecost wreath.

-Most churches open their doors Whit Sunday featuring special events, such as church services, organ recitals and other musical concerts.
 In Berlin, Whit Sunday also corresponds with the Carnival of Cultures parade.